 An initial coin offering is an event during which a token or coin is presented to investors.
 In simple words, ICO means creating a specific number of coins or tokens with the purpose of getting investors to buy them for more liquid coins (e.g. BTC or ETH) at the price set by the creator.
 Quite often, Ethereum-based tokens are used in this context as the Ethereum blockchain only requires developing a smart contract.

 Once you’re done with creating a cryptocurrency and selling some through your website, you might wonder how people will trade new coins and how to expand the audience.
 To interest new investors and traders and engage them in trading, you need your cryptocurrency to be listed.
 Before listing your cryptocurrency, the exchange will require you to get through some preparatory procedures:

 Since early 2019, the initial exchange offering has begun to conquer the crypto market.
 With that, ICO and listing held their positions but the market got itself an alternative solution for those creating cryptocurrencies and bringing them public.
 The initial exchange offering is kind of a hybrid of the ICO and listing.
 In other words, IEO is a token sale conducted on the exchange.
 One only needs to cooperate with a proper exchange.
 Crypto startup founders find a lot of advantages in this model, which include the following:

 The most successful and liquid crypto projects that carried out IEOs in 2019 are:

 Besides the ICO and IEO, other solutions facilitating the cryptocurrency supply were introduced, namely Security Token Offering (STO), Initial Airdrop Offering (IAO), Initial Fork Offering (IFO), Initial Miner Offering (IMO).

 Want to get into all the nuances?
-Just submit a request.
-We will provide you with all the details and then together develop a strategy on creating a cryptocurrency from scratch and bringing it to exchanges!
+Submit a request and we will explain everything in detail.
+And then together we will develop a strategy on creating a cryptocurrency from scratch and offering it on exchanges!